 The town, armed with its Housing Production Plan, is giddy that the 350 Wellesley Park apartments would bring Wellesley to the magical 10% affordable housing mark that will enable it to fend off unfriendly developments.

 The Nov.
 21 ZBA meeting was one of the feel good hits of the year, as developer Hanover Wellesley disclosed its plans to go fully electrified with its apartment complex in an effort to be super sustainable.
 No gas hookup.
 Electric heating and cooling, including electric stove tops.
-The works.